 At night, the Crows Nest is a nice place to sit and talk with friends.
 An acoustic guitar player was here most nights on our cruise, but the music was not loud enough to disrupt conversation.

-We spent most of an afternoon in the library one day perusing their ample selection of travel books to help us plan our adventures.
+We spent most of an afternoon in the library on the Holland America Line MS Eurodam one day perusing their ample selection of travel books to help us plan our adventures.
 They also have a good selection of fiction from which I was able to find a book that had been on my wish list for a while to enjoy during the cruise.

 They have a small cafe and coffee bar in the Explorations cafe (the coffee drinks are not free, but not very expensive, either.
 A couple of dollars or so for a fancy coffee).